A CMOS-compatible Ising Machine with Bistable Nodes: Background and Related Work

 \subsection{Quantum mechanical and optical Ising machines}

 There are many natural systems that can be described by the Ising model.
-Take two existing systems with relatively large footprints for example.
+We take two such existing systems for example.
 D-Wave's quantum annealers use superconducting qubits as the basic building block.
 These bits are then coupled together with couplers forming a connection topology known as the Chimera graph.
-This is an important architectural constraint that limits the typology of the problem that can be mapped to the machine.
-In practice, an abstract problem for D-Wave has to go through a transformation (called minor embedding)~\cite{cai2014practical} to ensure that it can be mapped to the machine.
-This process involves mapping a logical node onto multiple physical nodes that are themselves coupled together strongly.
-In this way, in the solutions found, these physical nodes are (almost) always parallel with each other and thus can be considered as one logical node.
-We will see later on that this connection topology limits the number of effective nodes (spins) that a machine can offer.
-In the extreme example of problems with fully connected graphs, the number of physical nodes needed to map the problem grows quadratically with the number of logical nodes.
+This is an important architectural constraint that limits the topology of the problem that can be mapped to the machine.
+As we will see later, despite supporting nominally more than 2000 spins, many of our benchmarks can not be mapped to the machine.
 Another disadvantage of the system is the cryogenic operating condition (15mK) needed for the quantum annealer.
 This requirement consumes a significant portion of the 25KW power of the machine~\cite{dwave_stats}.

+Coherent Ising machines (CIMs) are another recent example of Ising sampling machines~\cite{inagaki2016cim, cim_yamamoto, McMahon614, 16bit_cim, ncomm_bohm2019}.
+In a CIM, an optical device called OPO (optical parametric oscillator) is used to generate and manipulate the signal to represent one spin.
+Unlike in a D-Wave Ising machine, the coupling between spins in CIM is relatively straightforward in principle.
+As a result, CIM implementations have always supported all-to-all coupling.
+The authors also emphasized that the 2000-node CIM is therefore far more capable than D-Wave 2000Q which can only map problems of size 64~\cite{Hamerly2019ExperimentalIO}.